-It is recommended to cut logs on a saw-horse or cradle when operating the product for the first time.

-Ensure that all guards, handles, and spiked bumper are properly fitted and are in good condition.

-Persons using the product should be in good health.
-The product is heavy, so the operator must be physically fit.
-The operator should be alert, have a good vision, mobility, balance, and manual dexterity.
-If there is any doubt, do not operate the product.

-Do not start using the product until you have a clear work area, secure footing, and a planned retreat path away from a falling tree.

-Beware of the emission of lubricant mist and sawdust.
-Wear a mask or respirator, if required.

-Do not cut vines or small undergrowth (less than 75 mm in diameter).

-Always hold the chainsaw with both hands during operation.
+- It is recommended to practise cutting logs on a sawhorse or cradle when operating the product for the first time. - Ensure that all guards, handles, and spiked bumper are properly fitted and are in good condition. - Persons using the product should be in good health.
+The product is heavy, so the operator requires to be physically fit.
+The operator should be alert, have good vision, mobility, balance, and manual dexterity.
+If there is any doubt, do not operate the product. - Do not start using the product until you have a clear work area, secure footing, and a planned retreat path away from a falling tree. - Beware of the emission of lubricant mist and sawdust.
+Wear a mask or respirator, if required. - Do not cut vines or small undergrowth (less than 75 mm in diameter). - Always hold the chainsaw with both hands when operating the saw.
 Use a firm grip with thumbs and fingers encircling the chainsaw handles.
-The right hand must be on the rear handle and the left hand on the front handle.

-Before starting the product, make sure that the saw chain is not contacting any object.

-Do not modify the product in any way or use it to power any attachments or devices not recommended by the manufacturer.

-There should be a first-aid kit containing large wound dressings and a means to summon attention (e.g., whistle) close to the operator.
-A larger more comprehensive kit should be reasonably nearby.

-Wear a helmet at all times when operating the product.
-A helmet, equipped with mesh visor, can help reduce the risk of injury to the face and the head if kickback occurs.

-An incorrectly tensioned chain can jump off the guide bar and could result in serious injury or fatality.
+The right hand must be on the rear handle and the left hand on the front handle. - Before starting the product, make sure that the saw chain is not contacting any object. - Do not modify the product in any way or use it to power any attachments or devices that are not recommended by the manufacturer for the product. - There should be a first-aid kit containing large wound dressings and a means to summon attention (e.g., whistle) close to the operator.
+A larger, more comprehensive kit should be reasonably nearby. - Wear a helmet at all times when operating the product.
+A helmet, equipped with mesh visor, helps reduce the risk of injury to the face and the head if kickback occurs. - An incorrectly tensioned chain can jump off the guide bar and could result in serious injury or fatality.
 The length of the chain depends on the temperature.
-Check the tension frequently.

-You should get used to your new chainsaw by making simple cuts on securely supported wood.
-Practice making cuts whenever you have not operated the saw for some time.

-To reduce the risk of injury associated with contacting moving parts, always stop the motor, apply the chain brake, remove the battery pack and make sure all moving parts have come to a stop:
+Check the chain tension frequently. - Get used to a new chainsaw by making simple cuts on securely supported wood.
+Do this whenever you have not operated the saw for some time. - To reduce the risk of injury associated with contacting moving parts, always stop the product, apply the chain brake, remove the battery pack, and make sure that all moving parts have come to a stop:

-- before cleaning or clearing a blockage

-- before leaving the product unattended

-- before installing or removing attachments

-- before checking, conducting maintenance, or working on the product

-The size of the work area depends on the job being performed as well as the size of the tree or workpiece involved.
+- before cleaning or clearing a blockage - before leaving the product unattended - before installing or removing attachments - before checking, performing maintenance, or working on the product - The size of the work area depends on the job being performed and the size of the tree or workpiece involved.
 For example, felling a tree requires a larger work area than making other cuts, such as bucking cuts.
-The operator needs to be aware and in control of everything happening in the work area.

-Do not cut with your body in line with the guide bar and chain.
-If you experience kickback, this position helps prevent the chain from coming into contact with your head or body.

-Do not use a back-and-forward sawing motion; let the chain do the work.
-Keep the chain sharp and do not try to push the chain through the cut.

-Do not put pressure on the saw at the end of the cut.
+The operator needs to be aware and in control of everything happening in the work area. - Do not cut with your body in line with the guide bar and chain.
+If you experience kickback, this position helps prevent the chain from coming into contact with your head or body. - Do not use a back-and-forward sawing motion, let the chain do the work, keep the chain sharp, and do not try to push the chain through the cut. - Do not put pressure on the saw at the end of the cut.
 Be ready to take on the weight of the saw as it cuts free from the wood.
-Failure to do so could result in possible serious personal injury.

-Do not stop the saw in the middle of a cutting operation.
-Keep the saw running until it is already removed from the cut.
+Failure to do so could result in possible serious personal injury. - Do not stop the saw in the middle of a cutting operation.
+Keep the saw running until it is removed from the cut.